 After qualifying as a physician and gastroenterologist, Parveen Kumar spent most of her career working in the National Health Service at the Homerton, Barts and the Royal London Hospitals.
 As a student Parveen Kumar found textbooks rather boring and therefore went on to co-found and co-edit the textbook “Kumar and Clark’s Clinical Medicine” (currently in its 9th edition) which is used in medical schools around the world.
 She has also published many other textbooks on medicine.
 Parveen's research interests have been in disorders of the small bowel particularly coeliac disease in which she completed her MD and published widely on the topic.
-Parveen now teaches, lectures and examines for MBBS and postgraduate degrees in the UK and other countries.
+Parveen now teaches, lectures and examines for MBBS, MRCP and postgraduate degrees in the UK and other countries.
 She is on several committees including Genomics England for the 100,000 genome project.
 She developed the first MSc in Gastroenterology in the UK.
-Parveen was a founding Non-Executive Director of the National Institute of Clinical Excellence, and Chairman of the Medicines Commission UK.
-She was Vice President, Director of CPD, and Associate director for International education for the Royal College of Physicians and President of the British Medical Association, the Royal Society of Medicine and the Medical Women’s Federation.
-Currently, she is Chairman of BUPA Foundation Charity for Research, Trustee of many other charities including Barts Charity, and the British Youth Opera.
+Parveen was a founding Non-Executive Director of the National Institute of Clinical Excellence, and the Chairman of the Medicines Commission UK.
+She was Vice President, Director of CPD, and Associate director for International education for the Royal College of Physicians, the President of the British Medical Association, the Royal Society of Medicine and the Medical Women’s Federation.
+Currently, she is President of the Royal Medical Benevolent Fund and trustee of many other charities including Barts Charity, and the British Youth Opera.
 She also has a major interests in Global health and has just co-edited a book on the Essentials of Global Health (2018) written by over 120 medical students from all around the world.
 Parveen has received many honours and honorary degrees and was awarded CBE for services to medicine in 2000 and DBE for services to medicine and medical education in 2017.

 Professor Henk Schmidt Professor of Psychology, Erasmus School of Social and Behavioural Sciences, Erasmus University, Netherlands Visiting Professor, Lee Kong Chian School of Medicine, Nanyang Technological University, Singapore